 Minn.
 Stat.
 PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference 1.
 If emergency debt certificates were issued, was the maturity date within two years of the end of the fiscal year in which they were issued?
 2. Was the principal amount of the certificates limited to the expected reduction in receipts plus the cost of issuance?
 3. Did the city council levy taxes for the payment of principal and interest on the certificates in accordance with section 475.61?
-4. To the extent that the city issued certificates under Minn.
+To the extent that the city issued certificates under Minn.
 Stat. § 475.755 to fund an unallotment or other reduction in its state aid, did the local government not use the special levy authority for aid reduction under section 275.70, subd.
 5 (22), or a similar or successor provision; and Did it instead use the special levy authority for the repayment of indebtedness under Minn.
 Stat. § 275.70, subd.
 5, clause (2), in order to levy under Minn.
 Stat. § 475.61 to fund repayment of the certificates with a levy that is not subject to levy limits?

 Part III.
-Answer the following questions for each type of issue tha outstanding at some point during the fiscal year: it was § 475.61 A. Was the certified levy specified and such that it, together with estimated collections of special assessments and other revenues pledged for the payment of the obligations, will produce at least five percent in excess of the amount needed to meet the principal and interest payments when due?
-If not, did the council adopt a resolution levying another amount of such taxes? § 471.70 B. Has the principal accounting officer of the city reported, on or before February 1 of each year, to the auditor of each county in which the city is situated, the total amount of outstanding obligations and the purpose for which issued, as of December 31 of the preceding year?
-I. Part IV.
-Audit Conclusion nust state a conclusionbased on this questionnaire and any other audit procedures performed- h the legal provisions reviewed relating to public indebtedness. -wheth er the o client has Conclusion:
+Answer the following questions for each type of issue that was outstanding at some point during the fiscal year: § 475.61 А. Was the certified levy specified and such that it, together with estimated collections of special assessments and other revenues pledged for the payment of the obligations, will produce at least five percent in excess of the amount needed to meet the principal and interest payments when due?
+1. If not, did the council adopt a resolution levying another amount of such taxes? § 471.70 B. Has the principal accounting officer of the city reported, on or before February 1 of each year, to the auditor of each county in which the city is situated, the total amount of outstanding obligations and the purpose for which issued, as of December 31 of the preceding year?

+Part IV.
+Audit Conclusion

+The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to public indebtedness.